Select Page

 Description

 A healthy, resilient community is prepared to weather the irreversible impacts of climate change - and continue to thrive.
+Our community is at risk for flooding, extreme heat, wildfire, and other risks.
 We know that these impacts do not affect everyone in the City in the same way.
-Communities of low wealth and communities of color that are often the most vulnerable to climate impacts are also the least able to bounce back when disaster strikes.
-This initiative will conduct community resilience planning that will cocreate solutions.
-Solutions may include nature-based initiatives, such as planting more trees in urban heat islands, clean energy initiatives, such as installing solar and storage in Neighborhood Resilience Hubs, and coordinating services, education and outreach to help residents prepare and cope with climate-related and other emergencies.
+Communities of low wealth and communities of color are often the most vulnerable to climate impacts and the least able to bounce back when disaster strikes.
+The City is undertaking a range of actions -- and coordinating with Durham County -- to promote community resilience strategies that will produce actionable solutions.
+Solutions may include nature-based initiatives, such as planting more trees in urban heat islands, identification of neighborhood resilience hubs that incorporate on-site solar arrays and battery storage, and coordinating services, education, and outreach to help residents prepare and cope with climate-related and other emergencies.

 Key Measures & Data Analysis